 To find out more about different dance classes, why not read our article; 11 online dance classes for beginners?

 Alternatively, why not head over to Rest Less Events to browse upcoming dance classes?
-From barre and DISCOaerobics to Afrofusion and Jazz, there’s sure to be a style to pique your interest.
+From belly dancing and DISCOaerobics to musical theatre and Afrofusion dance fitness, hopefully there’ll be a style to pique your interest.

-7. Learn how to cut your own hair and trim your beard
+7. Learn how to cut your hair and trim your beard

-Cutting your own hair is a skill to try at your own risk, and shouldn’t be rushed if you want to give yourself the best chance at getting it right.
-However, if you do get it right, you could end up saving yourself some time and money going forward.
+Cutting your own hair is a skill to try at your own risk, and shouldn’t be rushed.
+However, if you get it right, you can save yourself some time and money going forward.

 If you live with someone who’s in need of a beard trim or haircut, you could also consider learning these techniques to use on them – if they’ll let you, of course.

-For further advice, you might want to have a read of our article; How to cut your hair at home.
+For further advice, you might like to have a read of our article; How to cut your hair at home.